sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 During the refactor operation most of the AST stays untouched, except for the concept reference (in yellow), which gets moved to the template type parameter and the concept specialization, which gets removed (in red).

-After looking at this we came to the conclusion that we can look out for `ConceptSpecialization` nodes to determine if the refactoring applies and then do further analysis.
+After the examination, it was concluded that `ConceptSpecialization` nodes can be searched to see if the refactoring applies, and then additional analysis can be performed.

 #figure(
   tablex(